 At any meeting of the Executive Committee, one more than half of its members shall form a quorum.

 7.6 Method of Voting at Executive Committee Meetings

 In the case of an equality of votes, the Chairman shall have casting vote in addition to his deliberative vote.

-- The Chairman and other members of the Executive Committee, as per allocated responsibility, shall be elected at the Annual General Meeting.
+a) The Chairman and other club members of the Executive Committee, as per allocated responsibility, shall be elected at the Annual General Meeting.

-- The Executive committee shall further have the power to co-opt members into posts that may become necessary during a year.
+b) The Executive committee shall further have the power to co-opt club members into posts that may become necessary during a year.
 If the need for such a post shall persist, the necessary amendment shall be made to the constitution at the next AGM.

-- Only members of Senior status shall be elected as Office Bearers.
+c) Only paid-up club members may be elected as Office Bearers.

 9. DUTIES OF OFFICE BEARERS